graphql-python/gql/docs/intro.rst

 ^^^^^^^^^^^^^^^^^

 GQL supports multiple :ref:`transports <transports>` to communicate with the backend.
-Each transport can each necessitate specific dependencies.
+Each transport can necessitate specific dependencies.
-If you only need one transport, instead of using the "`all`" extra dependency as described above which installs everything, you might want to install only the dependency needed for your transport.
+If you only need one transport you might want to install only the dependency needed for your transport, instead of using the "`all`" extra dependency as described above, which installs everything.

 If for example you only need the :ref:`AIOHTTPTransport <aiohttp_transport>`, which needs the :code:`aiohttp` dependency, then you can install GQL with::